 The fee is paid to the Accountant in Bankruptcy (AiB).
 This is the governing body who administer personal bankruptcy in Scotland.

-Sequestration normally lasts for a year.
+Sequestration normally lasts for 12 months.

 During this time: